davidchambers/transcribe/README.md

 are included in the output: comments such as `// Should never get here!` will be ignored.

-The `--url` option specifies a template for generating links to specific lines of source code on GitHub or another code-hosting site.
+The __`--url`__ option specifies a template for generating links to specific lines of source code on GitHub or another code-hosting site.
 The value should include `{filename}` and `{line}` placeholders to be replaced with the filename and line number of each of the signature lines.
 For example:

     --url 'https://github.com/plaid/sanctuary/blob/v0.4.0/{filename}#L{line}'

 Avoid pointing to a moving target: include a tag name or commit hash rather than a branch name such as `master`.

-The `--heading` option specifies the heading level.
-The default value is `###`, which corresponds to an `<h3>` element in HTML.
-Remember to quote the value if providing this option, since `#` begins a line comment in Bash.
+The __`--heading-level`__ option specifies the heading level, an integer in range [1, 6].
+The default value is `3`, which corresponds to an `<h3>` element in HTML.
+Specify a different value if desired.
 For example:

-    --heading '####'
+    --heading-level 4

 The options should be followed by one or more filenames.
 The filenames may be separated from the options by `--`.
 Files are processed in the order in